west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then a spin-flip calculation is performed.
-Used only when westpp_calculation is "C" or "M" and nspin is 2.
+Used only when westpp_calculation = "C" or "M" and nspin = 2.

 .. data:: westpp_wannier_tr_rel